 Panic disorder is characterized by repeated, unexpected panic attacks, as well as fear of experiencing another episode.
 Panic disorder may also be accompanied by agoraphobia, which is a fear of being in places where escape or help would be difficult in the event of a panic attack.
 If you have agoraphobia, you are likely to avoid public places such as shopping centres or confined spaces such as an airplane.

 A phobia is an unrealistic or exaggerated fear of a specific object, activity, or situation that in reality presents little to no danger.
-Common phobias include fear of animals such as snakes and spiders, fear of flying, and fear of heights.
+Common phobias include fear of animals such as snakes and spiders, fear of going to the dentist, fear of public speaking, fear of flying, and a fear of heights.
 In the case of a severe phobia, you might go to extreme lengths to avoid the thing you fear.
 Unfortunately, avoidance only strengthens the phobia.

 Post-traumatic stress disorder